 2. Eat more fats

-Of course, you’ll want to stick to natural, healthy sources of fat, like avocados, high-quality dairy, coconut and olive oils and nuts and seeds.
+Of course, you want to stick to natural, healthy sources of fat, like avocados, high-quality dairy, coconut and olive oils, and nuts and seeds.

 3. Reduce stress levels

 It’s easier said than done, but chronic stress affects your health in so many ways, and overeating is one of them.
-Activities like meditation, yoga, journaling and exercise are all proven ways to help manage stress, and won’t result in excess pounds the weight stress eating does.
-In fact, reducing stress levels is one of the best ways to lower cortisol, a hormone that, when we have too much of it, can lead to belly fat.
+Activities like meditation, yoga, journaling and exercise are all proven ways to help manage stress and won’t result in excess pounds the way stress eating does.

 4. Incorporate natural appetite suppressants